Techtonica/curriculum/node-js/node-lab-exercise-part-2.md

 If nothing printed to the Terminal, you are missing something in your `app.js` file.
 Once `app.js` prints something to the Terminal, obtain a code review.

-> **PAUSE.** Obtain a code review from Techtonica staff by pinging and sending them a screenshot of your console and contents of your app.js file.

 -----

 #### Part 2 - Use npm to create a `package.json` file